ethereum/remix-workshops/runningScript/README.md

-# Presentation (record and replay contract deplyment and interaction)
+# Presentation (how to script contract deployment and contract interaction)

 Deploy many contract instances of the same contract with different constructor inputs